Roll Forming Blog

 Commercial Refrigeration Parts

-Meanwhile, roll forming is a huge part of the commercial refrigeration industry.
-Frames for meat, dairy, and produce refrigeration units are roll formed, as well as:
+Roll forming is a significant component of the commercial refrigeration industry.
+It produces frames for refrigeration units that store meat, dairy, and produce, as well as:

 • Insulated shelving structures